amazingchance7-svg/amazingchance/docs/tasks/02_Buy_Tickets.md

 The user wants to:

 - Choose how many tickets to buy.
-- See the total price immediately.
+- Instantly see the total price.
+- Understand what they are purchasing.
-- Understand how much goes to the jackpot.
+- Continue to secure checkout.
-- Complete the purchase in as few steps as possible.
-- Receive purchased tickets instantly.

 ---

 # Current State

+Existing functionality:

-Landing Page already contains:
+- Landing Page
+- Live Weekly Jackpot
+- Countdown Timer
 - Get Your Tickets button
-- Verify Every Ticket
+- Verify Ticket modal
-- Live Jackpot
-- Countdown

-Clicking "Get Your Tickets" should start this flow.
+Clicking **Get Your Tickets** starts this flow.

 ---

 # Functional Requirements

-The Buy Tickets page must allow users to:

-## Select ticket quantity

-Available options:
+## Ticket Quantity

+The user can select:

 - 1
 - 5